w3c/mathml-docs/minimal-intent-core.md

   * row and column tables might have specialized speech
   * small tables with simple entries might have specialized speech
 * elementary math elements (`mstack`/`mlongdiv`/`msgroup`/`msrow`/`mscarries`/`mscarry`) say something appropriate
-* maction speaks the selected child with maybe some indication of the action
+* `maction` speaks the selected child with maybe some indication of the action
-* semantics speaks the presentation child
+* `semantics` speaks the presentation child

 ## Self-voicing Characters
 In general, AT should know how to speak all Unicode code points.
-That's not really practical, but certainly any STEM-aware AT should know how to speakt important characters used in math.
+That's not really practical, but certainly any STEM-aware AT should know how to speak important characters used in math.
 For example, AT should know how to speak "=" ("equals" or "is equal to" in English), "→" ("right arrow"), "|" ( "vertical bar").
 Many characters might be spoken differently in some contexts (e.,g "→" might be "yields" in a chemical equation), but intent should be used whenever an author is concerned about how a symbol is spoken.

 It would be helpful for the group to provide a list, potentially two -- most important followed by less important.
 A list of speech (in English and/or other languages) could be given somewhere for those characters so translators feel confident about when they need to provide an `intent` value for a character.

 ## Units
 This would be a (long, separate) list of SI units, (common) English units, and likely other units (e.g., astronomical and geological units) that AT should know about.
 AT should figure out whether to singular or plural speech for the units.
-For example, $3 \rm{cm}$ is "3 centimeters", but $1 \rm{cm}$ is "1 centimeter" (singular).
+For example, $3 \mathrm{cm}$ is "3 centimeters", but $1 \mathrm{cm}$ is "1 centimeter" (singular).

 Unlike the other examples, these need to marked with 'intent'.
 A single intent (`unit`?) could be used, in which case AT would decide whether to say "centimeter" or "centimeters".
 Or an intent can be given to specify what to say.
 However, AT would need to know how to covert to singular/plural if the generator isn't responsible for this.
 My guess is that a `\unit{}` macro is easier to implement and use than having a macro for every possible unit (it would visually use a roman font along with generating an intent).